 be some minor issues when running the tutorials directly on Windows machines or Apple M1 Silicon

 the following Virtual Box set-up or WSL set-up can be used when facing issues.

 To keep things simple all components will be run using Docker.
 Docker is a container technology which allows to different components isolated into their respective environments.

-- To install Docker on Mac follow the instructions here
+- To install Docker on Mac/OS follow the instructions here.

-- To install Docker on Linux follow the instructions here
+- To install Docker on Unix follow the instructions here.